nottaro/littleroot/content/Articles/12-05-2023-spec-problems-i-could-solve-that-edward-couldnt.md

 $$n=14\therefore 2n^2-4n+31 = 2(14)^2-4(14)+31=2(196)-42+31=381$$
 381 is divisible by 3, as they add to give a multiple of 3.
 Thus, we can say the proof above is false and has been disproven

+Edit: Athu told us we could've just used 31, so now we feel like idiots

 ## Geometry Proofs

 ![](Articles%20images/GeometricProof1.png)